 I was always a terrible baker and frankly, as a sugar addict, Paleo treats scared me.
 I flash back to the childhood in which I could eat 12 slices of french toast or 9 donuts for breakfast without breaking a sweat, and I am immediately terrified that I still would not be able to stop myself if something sweet were set in front of me.
 But in the years since I began blogging at the start of my Paleo journey, that is no longer a problem–not really.
 I have no trouble having this stuff around and saying no when I know that I wouldn’t be able to stop myself (usually because I’m stressed out or upset).
 Because, as good as this stuff is, I don’t want it more often than once or twice a year on my birthday or someone else’s.
 I’d rather have some pineapple.
 Which, incidentally, would be super delicious with this light, fluffy cake.
-You can skip frosting and top yours with sliced fruit or use my Buttercream Frosting if you do dairy.
+You can skip frosting and top yours with sliced fruit if you like.
 Mmmf.

 - Preheat the oven to 350F.

 - Combine all ingredients in a blender and process until smooth.

 - Grease a 9" baking dish or cake pan, then pour the batter in.
 Bake 35 minutes or until a toothpick inserted in the center comes out clean.

 - Let cool, then top with your favorite Paleo icing, sliced fruit, or serving as-is.